CJohnDesign/FEN_Sliders/decks/FEN_PM/audio/FEN_MF.md

 Our MedFirst 4 Plan introduces some exciting new benefits while building on everything you've seen so far.

-For physician services, we've created a comprehensive package that includes:
+For physician services, we've created a package that includes:
 - An annual wellness exam with a $25 copay and $150 maximum
 - Four primary care visits, now with a $50 copay and $150 maximum
 - Four specialist or urgent care visits with a $75 copay and $300 maximum